-The relationship between menstruation and female fertility has been recognized for thousands of years; but surprising as it may seem, we have only achieved a thorough scientific understanding of the timing of ovulation and how it relates to conception and fertility in the past twenty years.
-Groundbreaking studies led by the NIH and published in the New England Journal of Medicine and elsewhere proved the existence of a “Fertile Window”: there are several days surrounding the time of ovulation during which it is possible to conceive.
-Achieving pregnancy outside of the Fertile Window has never been documented.
-(Ref.
-1)
+Groundbreaking studies led by the NIH and published in the New England Journal of Medicine and other leading journals proved the existence of a “Fertile Window”: there are six days surrounding the time of ovulation during which it is possible to conceive.
+Achieving pregnancy outside of the Fertile Window has never been documented and is biologically implausible.